-We build intuition about the effects of different admissions policies using an agent-based simulation model (ABM), which incorporates a realistic and complex (though certainly highly stylized) set of features of the college application, admission, and enrollment processes.
+We build intuition about the effects of different admissions policies using an agent-based model (ABM) that is grounded in real-world data and which incorporates a complex (though certainly highly stylized) set of features of the college application, admission, and enrollment processes.
 Our model is a synthetic world of students and colleges created to mimic the salient characteristics of students and colleges in the real world.
 These actors are given rules to engage independently in a process that simulates college admissions in the real world.
 By using an ABM, we are able to compare the effects of a range of policies on enrollment patterns in a way that takes into account how a policy would affect the full system of colleges.
-This model allows us to investigate how affirmative action policies might affect university composition in a world in which students (a) have somewhat idiosyncratic preferences about colleges, (b) have some uncertainty about their own admissibility to each college, and c) use their resources and limited information to strategically apply to a small subset of colleges, and in which colleges (a) differ in their use of affirmative action policies, (b) have idiosyncratic perceptions and preferences regarding students, and (c) strategically admit enough students to fill their seats under the expectation that not all students admitted will enroll.
+This model allows us to investigate how affirmative action policies might affect university composition in a world in which students (a) have idiosyncratic preferences about colleges, (b) have uncertainty about their own admissibility to each college, and (c) use their resources and limited information to strategically apply to a small subset of colleges, and in which colleges (a) differ in their use of affirmative action policies, (b) have idiosyncratic perceptions and preferences regarding students, and (c) strategically admit enough students to fill their seats under the expectation that not all students admitted will enroll.
 Although this model falls short of being completely realistic, it captures important dynamic features of the application/admissions/enrollment processes that enable us to investigate the ways that affirmative action might affect enrollments.

-This simulation approach improves upon previous assessments of SES-based affirmative action in several important ways.
-First, unlike prior simulations, it models a dynamic system of students and colleges, rather than relying on static, regression-based approaches.
-Nearly all previous studies of SES-based affirmative action have been based on simulations where regression-based estimates of race- or legacy-based admissions boosts are simply added to the academic qualifications of low income students from the original data to create a new hypothetical class of admitted students (Bowen, Kurzweil, & Tobin, 2005; Carnevale & Strohl 2010; Espenshade & Radford, 2009).
-This approach provides no intuition on how application behavior might change as subsequent cohorts of students learn, on how the policy might affect their likelihood of admission, nor on how enrollment patterns at colleges that employ SES-based policies might differ if other colleges also changed their admissions policies.
-Although we establish certain parameters of our model in similar ways (such as estimating the size of the admission boost that might be appropriate to use for an SES-based affirmative action admissions policy), repeated simulations in our model allow student behavior to change in response to different admission policies and reveals the enrollment patterns across an entire system of colleges.
+This simulation approach improves upon previous assessments of race and SES-based affirmative action in several important ways.
+First, unlike prior simulations, it models a dynamic system of students and colleges, rather than relying on static, regression-based or structural models.
+Nearly all previous studies of SES-based affirmative action have been based on simulations where regression-based estimates of race- or legacy-based admissions boosts are simply added to the academic qualifications of low income students from the original data to create a new hypothetical class of admitted students

+(Bowen, Kurzweil, & Tobin, 2005; Carnevale & Strohl 2010; Espenshade & Radford, 2009).